Comparison does not make us better… (with very few exceptions which I will unpack below)

 Whether we compare “up” (i.e. his/her job, looks, status, stuff are so much better) or we compare “down” (i.e. well at least I don’t look, act, have, seem, do that), it hurts our view of self and our view of others.

 And as a research-loving psychologist I’m going to share (briefly) how this has been documented empirically.
 Social comparison theory is attributed to Dr. Festinger’s 1954 publication on the subject.
-Social comparison theory (per the American Psychological Association) is “the proposition that people evaluate their abilities and attitudes in relation to those of others in a process that plays a significant role in self-image and subjective well-being.”
+It’s “the proposition that people evaluate their abilities and attitudes in relation to those of others in a process that plays a significant role in self-image and subjective well-being.”

-AND lest that isn’t enough to check our comparison traps, let’s consider how we can also compare our way right into sub-vats of BURNOUT…
+AND if that isn’t enough to check our comparison traps, let’s consider how we can also compare our way right into vats of BURNOUT…

 - Comparison to others whom we perceive as better/having more OR to others whom we perceive as worse off/having less often negatively impacts our sense of self and well-being.